Javey/javey.github.io/tpl/pages/documents/getting-started.md

 #### Step 4

-Modify the data `vdt.data`, rendered to the template, then update the template by calling `update` method.
+Modify the data `vdt.data` rendered to the template, then update the template by calling `vdt.update()` method.

 ```html
 <script type="text/javascript">